 The Sewing Machine Project was conceived in March, 2005, following the devastating tsunami in Southeast Asia.
 A BBC article on the internet gave painful details about a woman who had lost her sewing machine in the storm, a machine she’d saved for years to buy, and, in losing it, she lost her means of earning an income.
 Margaret Jankowski, the Founder of The Sewing Machine Project, was touched deeply by this story and decided to collect donated sewing machines in Madison, Wisconsin to send to the affected regions.
 In partnership with the American Hindu Association, Margaret shipped 25 sewing machines to orphanages Sri Lanka and India.
 When Hurricane Katrina hit New Orleans in September 2005, The Sewing Machine Project’s focus shifted to that region.
 From 2005 to today, the SMP has delivered over 1200 sewing machines to individuals, schools and community centers in the greater New Orleans area alone.
 People are using them not only to rebuild their lives but also to start small sewing-related businesses.

-The Sewing Machine Project now operates on a local, national and international level offering machines and creative opportunities.
+The Sewing Machine Project now operates on a local and national level offering machines and creative opportunities.
 We work with nonprofit groups helping people whose lives could be impacted by a sewing machine and who otherwise would not have access to these creative tools.
 We work with women’s shelters, libraries, after school groups as well as many other community building organizations.
-Currently, we are working with refugee resettlement groups, helping our new Afghan neighbors find “home” in a new land.
+Currently, we are working with refugee resettlement groups, helping our new neighbors find “home” in a new land.